Looking for help on making a naturalized, sustainable garden? We recommend the following sites and organizations.

 - Learn about Ecosystems and native plants (Forest Gene Conservation Assoc. https://fgca.net/species-conservation/native-species-learn/

-- Native Plant list for garden planning (from April 17, 2018 seminar- Hamilton) http://monarchawardshamilton.org/native-plant-spreadsheet
+- Native Plant list for garden planning (from April 17, 2018 seminar- Hamilton) https://monarchawardshamilton.org/native-plant-spreadsheet (needs updating but a good start)

 - Pollination Guelph’s comprehensive resource pages: https://www.pollinationguelph.ca/resources